-The Seiko 5 SNKL23 is a sleek-looking stainless steel men’s watch with a surprisingly affordable price tag.
+The Seiko 5 SNKL23 is a sleek-looking stainless steel men’s watch with an affordable price tag.
 The Seiko 5 is manufactured by the Seiki Holdings Corporation, which is located in Tokyo, Japan.
 Seiki Holdings was incorporated in 1881, over 138 years ago.
 According to the company, they “operate watches, electronic devices, and system solutions across the globe.”

 History of the Seiko 5 SNKL23

 Seiko was founded by a business mogul named Kintaro Hattori.
 Hattori founded Seiko in 1881.
 By 1913, he began the production of Japan’s first wristwatch.
 Several years later, he released Grand Seiko, which was the first wristwatch in a long line of wearable timepieces.
 Hattori’s watches were very revered in Japan.
 In fact, by 1964, they were the official timepiece of the Tokyo Olympic Games.

 Seiko is well-known in the watch community, as they were the first company to develop a quartz watch.
 The company released this innovative watch movement in 1969.
 They began producing wall clocks as early as the 1890s.
 With that said, their innovations did not stop there.
 They went on to produce the first talking clock in 1983, Japan’s first wireless card payment system in 1999, and the world’s first GPS solar watch in 2012.

 The aforementioned innovations only represent a small portion of Seiko’s groundbreaking products.
 The company even has an entire section on their webpage dedicated to their “world’s firsts.”
 These include a quartz metronome, a satellite wave-controlled clock, and a watch designed for use in outer space.
 While there is no telling what Seiko will introduce in the future, it is clear that the company has no intention of halting its progress.